 She looks cranky.
 The eyes roll.
 She stalks off back down the hall, only to turn right back around.

 "Emma, I'll tell you what.
 You sit down here and find Daddy something to dry his fruit with.
-Mommy's going to be down the hall reading Madeline and r
+Mommy's going to be down the hall reading Madeline and resting."

 I read a great book.
 I picked it up thinking it would be a nice little take-it-to-the-doctors-office-with-you-and- read-it-while-you-wait kind of book.
 I was wrong.